JCSDA/jedi-docs/docs/learning/tutorials/level2/dev-container.rst

 Running this gives you an appreciation for how thoroughly the JEDI code is :doc:`tested <../../../working-practices/testing>`.
 The fv3-bundle has nearly 1000 tests but most of them take a fraction of a minute.
 And this is only the Tier 1 tests - more computationally extensive higher-tier tests are run regularly with varying frequency.
 These thoroughly test all the applications, functions, methods, class constructors, and other JEDI components.
 As emphasized :doc:`elsewhere <../../../working-practices/reviewing-code>`, no code is added to JEDI unless there is a test to make sure that it is working and that it continues to work as the code evolves.

 If you still get test failures you may wish to consult the :doc:`FAQ <../../../FAQ/FAQ>`.

+A small clarification on the case of the development container; You built fv3-bundle while inside the container but since the container and host environment share the same home directory, you should still be able to access it outside of the container.
+But, if you try to run any tests or applications from outside the container you'll find that they fail.
+This is because, at run time as well as at compile time, the tests and applications need to link to the libraries and executables inside the container.